Now that you've made the decision to go to university, find out how to successfully complete your UCAS application before the deadline

 - written your personal statement - see personal statements for university applications

-- included a written reference from a tutor or teacher who knows you
+- included a written reference from a teacher or professional who knows you academically

 While institutions do ask for grades in certain subjects at A-level (or equivalent) as part of their course entry requirements, they may also request a particular amount of UCAS Tariff points.
-Although this system is optional, it is often used by admissions staff when comparing applicants.
+Although this system is optional, it is often used by admissions staff to compare applicants.

 |A-level and Advanced VCE grade||Tariff points|

-It's important to remember that course providers don't immediately dismiss those that fall short of their exact requirements, so you may still receive an offer for a place on a course if you don't quite achieve your predicted grades.
+It's important to be aware that course providers don't immediately dismiss those that fall short of their exact requirements, so you may still receive an offer for a place on a course if you don't quite achieve your predicted grades.

 UCAS application deadlines

-Here are the key dates, including application deadlines, for courses starting in 2018:
+Here are the key dates for courses starting in 2019:

-- 30 June 2018 (6pm) - all applications received after this date enter into Clearing.
+- 30 June 2019 - all applications received after this date will enter into Clearing.

-Applicants who have used all five choices but are not holding any offers (or have declined those received) might consider the UCAS Extra service, which allows you to add one more choice.
+Applicants who have used all five choices but are not holding any offers (or have declined those received) may consider the UCAS Extra service, allowing you to add one more choice.

-If you still have choices remaining from the five originally available, you may be able to enter more using Track.
-However, this will incur a further application fee and needs to be done before the final UCAS deadline.
+If you've choices remaining from the five available, you may be able to enter more using Track.
+However, this will incur a further application fee and it needs to be done before the final UCAS deadline.
 You can't use this feature if you've already accepted or declined your offers.